digitranslab/jumpstart/docs/docs/getting-started/platform-overview.md

 <div style={{paddingBottom:'24px'}}>

-Below is a detailed overview of ToolJet's key functionalities, demonstrating how ToolJet helps teams to build more with less effort and greater efficiency.
+Below is a detailed overview of JumpStart's key functionalities, demonstrating how JumpStart helps teams to build more with less effort and greater efficiency.

 ### Visual App Builder
 Enables the creation of visually appealing front-ends with a drag-and-drop interface and pre-built components.